a2stuff/a2d/desk.acc/README.md

 using `diff` to ensure that no changes have been introduced by the disassembly process.

+Tips:

+* While I'm disassembling (i.e. guessing what entry points do and what parameters are, converting .word to .byte, etc) I leave this running in another window:

+   `while true; do clear; ./go.sh; sleep 1; done`

 ## Install Instructions

 Transfer the `.f1` files to your Apple (real or virtual) ensuring you: